Verwandte Artikel zu Forecasting Product Liability Claims: Epidemiology...

 9781441928603: Forecasting Product Liability Claims: Epidemiology and Modeling in the Manville Asbestos Case (Statistics for Biology and Health)

-This selection of papers encompasses recent methodological advances in several important areas, such as multivariate failure time data and interval censored data, as well as innovative applications of the existing theory and methods.
-Using a rigorous account of statistical forecasting efforts that led to the successful resolution of the John-Manville asbestos litigation, the models in this volume can be adapted to forecast industry-wide asbestos liability.
-More generally, because the models are not overly dependent on the U.S. legal system and the role of asbestos, this volume will be of interest in other product liability cases, as well as similar forecasting situations for a range of insurable or compensational events.
-Throughout the text, the emphasis is on the iterative nature of model building and the uncertainty generated by lack of complete knowledge of the injury process.
-This uncertainty is balanced against the court's need for a definitive settlement, and how these opposing principles can be reconciled.
-A valuable reference for researchers and practitioners in the field of survival analysis.
+This volume presents a rigorous account of statistical forecasting efforts that led to the successful resolution of the Johns-Manville asbestos litigation.
+This case, taking 12 years to reach settlement, is expected to generate nearly 500,000 claims at a total nominal value of over $34 billion.
+The forecasting task, to project the number, timing, and nature of claims for asbestos-related injuries from a set of exposed persons of unknown size, is a general problem: the models in this volume can be adapted to forecast industry-wide asbestos liability.
+More generally, because the models are not overly dependent on the U.S. legal system and the role of asbestos as a dangerous/defective product, this volume will be of interest in other product liability cases, as well as similar forecasting situations for a range of insurable or compensable events.
+The volume stresses the iterative nature of model building and the uncertainty generated by lack of complete knowledge of the injury process.
+This uncertainty is balanced against the Court s need for a definitive settlement, and the volume addresses how these opposing principles can be reconciled.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.